 My TED story

 I was sitting around watching TEDTalks in my spare time when I thought to myself, "I want to attend one of these."
 Of course, with Virginia Tech being so far away from most major cities, it didn't seem there were any in the southwest Virginia area.
 So, I thought to myself: I go to a major research university.
 We have our own students, faculty members, and alumni with stories to share.
 We'll make one ourselves!
 Along with the help of Dr. Eddie Watson (a former faculty member who has since moved on to the University of Georgia), we reached out to people we knew to create an 18-person steering committee for the first TEDxVirginiaTech conference in November 2012.
-We're already hard at work on the next one, and it'll be bigger and better now that I've been listed as a TED attendee!
+And today, it's still going strong!